Guildford Cathedral: Description

 Sir Edward Maufe's wife, Lady Prudence Maufe – an interior designer, director of Heal and Son Ltd. and member of the Worshipful Company of Broderers – was instrumental in the design of the textiles within the cathedral.
 Unusually, Maufe's contract included complete control over the internal fittings and colour scheme of the cathedral.
 This colour scheme references Guildford's wool trade past, notably the blue colour for which Guildford wool was famous.
-The 1,447 kneelers, using a combination of standard and individual designs, were each reviewed and approved by Lady Maufe and her committee.
-They were made by over 400 individuals, mainly from the British Isles, but including people from other countries, such as Australia and New Zealand.
-Whilst most were made during the late 1950s and early 1960s, there are examples dating back to the late 1930s, and they collectively form a captivating record of society and life at that time.
+The kneelers, using a combination of standard and individual designs, were each reviewed and approved by Lady Maufe and her committee.
+Most were made during the late 1950s and early 1960s.